Etchmiadzin Cathedral: Reconstruction and decline

-According to Faustus of Byzantium, the cathedral and the city of Vagharshapat were almost completely destroyed during the invasion of Sasanian King Shapur II in the 360s (circa 363).
-Due to Armenia's unfavorable economic conditions, the cathedral was renovated only partially by Catholicoi Nerses the Great (r.
-353–373) and Sahak Parthev (r.
-387–439).

-In 387, Armenia was partitioned between the Roman and Sasanian Empires.
-Etchmiadzin became part of the Persian-controlled east, under the rule of Armenian vassal kings until 428, when the Armenian Kingdom was dissolved.
+The city of Vagharshapat and the cathedral were almost completely destroyed during the invasion of Sasanian King Shapur II c.
+363. Due to Armenia's unfavorable economic conditions, the cathedral was renovated only partially by Catholicoi Nerses the Great and Sahak Parthev.
+After Armenia was partitioned between the Roman and Sasanian Empires in 387, Etchmiadzin became part of the Persian-controlled east, under the rule of Armenian vassal kings until 428, when the Armenian Kingdom was dissolved.
 In 450, in an attempt to impose Zoroastrianism on Armenians, Sasanian King Yazdegerd II built a fire temple inside the cathedral.
 The pyre of the fire temple was unearthed under the altar of the east apse during the excavations in the 1950s.
 (Note: The remains of the 4th century apse, the fire temple and other architectural details are now kept at a special structure built relatively recently under the east apse.)